-Traveling from US towards Europe is pretty easy, but coming back takes longer.
-The flights take off in the morning and after 12 hours of travel, you arrive to US in the afternoon.
-You have to keep awake to dodge a possible jetlag.
+Traveling from the US towards Europe is pretty easy, but coming back takes longer.
+The flights take off in the morning and after 12 hours of travel, you arrive in the US in the afternoon.
+You have to keep awake to dodge a possible jet lag.

-Here is a list of tips and tricks from traveling overseas multiple times with our baby when he was 3 months old, 15 months old and 27 months old.
+Here is a list of tips and tricks I learned from traveling overseas multiple times with our baby when he was 3 months old, 15 months old and 27 months old.

 Preparations before the trip:

 a)If you have a baby younger than 2 years old then reserve bulkhead seats.
-A-343 series have rows 10 and 26 which has a bulk head facing the TV screens.
-Also don’t forget to reserve baby baskets called bassinet.
-Bear in mind that there might be security issues bringing certain amount of liquids on the plane.
+A-343 series have rows 10 and 26 which has a bulkhead facing the TV screens.
+Also, don’t forget to reserve baby baskets called bassinet.
+Bear in mind that there might be security issues bringing a certain amount of liquids on the plane.
 So buy your containers and bottles and reserve milk.
 If you are feeding solid foods, you can ask for baby food in jars ahead of the flight.

 ( On the left, see pictures of my son his neighbor getting ready to sleep in the bassinet. )

 b)If you have a child older than 2 years old, I suggest – riding with A-343 type plane, rows 34-35 or 18-19.
-Since the screen is a head of you, you are at least a little a ways from babies at the bulkhead seats who would be crying.
-It is really sad when you somehow are able to put your baby a sleep and he wakes up because another baby crying.
-Sitting by the window is great during takeoff, especially if the takeoff takes a long time, you can keep your baby busy.
+Since the screen is ahead of you, you are at least a little far away from babies at the bulkhead seats who would be crying.
+It is really sad when you somehow are able to put your baby asleep and he wakes up because another baby crying.
+Sitting by the window is great during takeoff, especially if the take-off takes a long time, you can keep your baby busy.
 Though we were four people, we had 2 window seats and 2 middle seats.
 My son was busy looking the buses and trucks while taking off and landing.
-Though both takeoff going there and coming back was delayed, we handled it well.
+Though both takeoffs going there and coming back was delayed, we handled it well.
 Don’t forget to order child menu for your baby.